Safavid Iran: The Isfahan School – Islamic philosophy revived

 Islamic philosophy flourished in the Safavid era in what scholars commonly refer to the School of Isfahan.
 Mir Damad is considered the founder of this school.
 Among luminaries of this school of philosophy, the names of Iranian philosophers such as Mir Damad, Mir Fendereski, Shaykh Bahai and Mohsen Fayz Kashani standout.
 The school reached its apogee with that of the Iranian philosopher Mulla Sadra who is arguably the most significant Islamic philosopher after Avicenna.
 Mulla Sadra has become the dominant philosopher of the Islamic East, and his approach to the nature of philosophy has been exceptionally influential up to this day.
-He wrote the Al-Hikma al-muta‘aliya fi-l-asfar al-'aqliyya al-arba‘a ("The Transcendent Philosophy of the Four Journeys of the Intellect"), a meditation on what he called meta philosophy which brought to a synthesis the philosophical mysticism of Sufism, the theology of Shi'a Islam, and the Peripatetic and Illuminationist philosophies of Avicenna and Suhrawardi.
+He wrote the Al-Hikma al-muta‘aliya fi-l-asfar al-'aqliyya al-arba‘a ("The Transcendent Philosophy of the Four Journeys of the Intellect"), a meditation on what he called meta philosophy which brought to a synthesis the philosophical mysticism of Sufism, the theology of Shia Islam, and the Peripatetic and Illuminationist philosophies of Avicenna and Suhrawardi.

 According to the Iranologist Richard Nelson Frye:

 They were the continuers of the classical tradition of Islamic thought, which after Averroes died in the Arab west.
 The Persians schools of thought were the true heirs of the great Islamic thinkers of the Islamic Golden Age, whereas in the Ottoman empire there was an intellectual stagnation, as far as the traditions of Islamic philosophy were concerned.